oxideai/mlx-rs/mlx-rs/README.md

 ## Versioning

 For simplicity, the main crate `mls-rs` follows MLX’s versioning, allowing you to easily see which MLX version you’re using under the hood.
 The `mlx-sys` crate follows the versioning of `mlx-c`, as that is the version from which the API is generated.
-The `mlx-macros` crate uses its own versioning, as those macros are developed independently by us.

 ## Community